chaoqiangscu/CppJNITest/README.md

 # CppJNITest
-    This project introduces how to use JNI to call `C++ class`.
+    This project introduces how to use JNI to call C++ class, and use its methods.
-    The detailed description will be published on CSDN in two weeks,and I will give the website here soon.